 - International and Comparative Law of Unfair Competition

-- International Law of Patents, Trade Secrets and Related Rights
+- International Law of Patents and Related Rights

-- International and Comparative Petroleum Law and Contracts
+- International Oil and Gas Law and Contracts in the Energy Transition

 - International Regulation and Governance of Energy

-- Law of Financial Crime: European and International Perspectives
+- Law of Financial Crime: European & International Perspectives

 Dates for individual modules can be found on the LLM in Paris module list.